Seizures are divided into groups depending on:

-Sometimes a focal onset seizure can spread to both sides of the brain (called a focal to bilateral tonic-clonic seizure).
-The focal onset seizure is then a warning, sometimes called an 'aura' that another seizure will happen.
+Sometimes a focal seizure can spread to both sides of the brain (bilateral).
+Some people view this focal seizure as a warning, that another seizure will happen.
 For more details, see below, 'Focal to bilateral tonic-clonic seizures'.

 Levels of awareness